clorenz/TEFBandscan/README.md

 - Return the S/N ratio
 - Allow to play a short beep when sending the command `L` via Wifi/XDRGtk protocol

+If you use the unpatched version, the detection of a "valid" log is more difficult and error-prone, and you'll get no acoustic feedback when you scan manually.

 Currently, it is only tested to run in IntelliJ IDEA.

 ![IDEA](doc/idea.png)